-Principal investigators must be tenured or equivalent (Associate or Full) to submit to any one of the tracks.
-A letter from the investigator's department head certifying the applicant's eligibility and department's support of the investigator's proposed plan must be uploaded as a supplementary document and follow the template provided.
+Principal investigators must hold a tenured faculty appointment at the Associate/Full Professor rank or equivalent to submit to any one of the tracks.
+This will be certified in a letter from the investigator's department head according to a provided template that must be uploaded as a supplementary document.